Liberty Seated Quarters

 Briggs 1-A

-Original $315 New October 3!
+New March 17!
 Natural Silver Gray Surfaces, Light Obverse Graffiti.
-The in-hand presentation of this 1856 New Orleans strike is quite pleasing with light gray patina overlaid on steely fields.
+Consignor Price Reduction - The in-hand presentation of this 1856 New Orleans strike is quite pleasing with light gray patina overlaid on steely fields.
 Under a bright light, the reflectance remains brilliant.
 A nearly complete strike is noted with the left eagle leg feathers being a tad weak.
 During 10x inspection, faint graffiti was observed in the left and right obverse fields.
 Housed in PCGS Gen 6.1 (2020-2024) holder.

 Seated 25C 1856O 1856-O